ltearno/hexa.tools/angular2-gwt/docs/_pages/tour-of-heroes.markdown

 mvn clean install
 {% endhighlight %}

 You can now import the project in your IDE.
-(Note that if you use Eclipse you need to install the `m2e-apt` extension).
+(Note that if you use Eclipse you need to install the `m2e-apt` extension and go to `Windows`>`Preferences`>`Maven`>`Annotation Processing` and select to automatically configure JDT APT.
+You will have to restart Eclipse after the installation).

 Meanwhile, we are going to launch the development mode with hot reload on both server and client sides.
 In two terminals, launch those two commands :